 Part 1 of Google’s Program: "Get the bad stuff down":

 The Counter Extremism Project has repeatedly advocated for YouTube to remove extremist content.
 Extremist material is currently far too available on YouTube.
-A search for notorious al-Qaeda recruiter Anwar al-Awlaki on YouTube yielded 80,300 search results as of June 5, 2017.
+A search for notorious al-Qaeda recruiter Anwar al-Awlaki on YouTube, for example, yielded 70,100 search results as of August 30, 2017.
 Many of the results are lectures by Awlaki, urging violent jihad against non-Muslims, and Americans in particular.

 Anwar al-Awlaki videos have been consistently, and even increasingly available on YouTube.

 On December 19, 2015, a search for “Anwar al-Awlaki” on YouTube yielded 61,900 results.
 By August 30, 2017, this number had risen to 70,100.

 Part 2 of Google’s Program: Make counter-narrative “more discoverable” on YouTube:

 On July 20, 2017, Google formally announced the launch of its Redirect Method on YouTube, a program designed to identify users searching for ISIS-linked content on YouTube and expose them to advertisements and video playlists on YouTube that run counter to ISIS’s narratives.
 While potentially useful, Google is unable to provide convincing evidence supporting its claims that the Redirect Method actually dissuades potential ISIS supporters.